antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This language design review for version 14.3 introduces LLM graphs, which orchestrate LLM calls for complex workflows and asynchronous execution.
-LLM graphs encapsulate LLM functions within nodes, allowing for chaining and conditional execution.
-The design includes LLM graph submit for instantiation and information retrieval, offering a powerful update to LLM synthesize and a stepping stone toward more agentic workflows.
+# This language design review for LLM graphs in version 14.3 introduces a system for orchestrating LLM calls, enabling complex workflows and asynchronous execution.
+The core concept involves nodes with prompts that can depend on each other, offering a powerful update to LLM synthesize and a stepping stone to more agentic workflows.
+The design includes features like "listable template" and "node function" for enhanced functionality, with an "LLM graph submit" function for execution.
 ```

 -----